 An effective cure for leprosy has been available since 1982 in the form of multidrug therapy – a combination of three drugs taken daily for six to 12 months.
 But while treatment halts the progression of this cruel disease, it cannot turn the clock back in terms of disability.
 A clawed hand or foot drop can be restored with surgery.
 Surgery, however, cannot restore the feeling to hands and feet meaning they can become easily injured.
 Protective footwear can be worn to reduce the chances of injury and of ulcers developing.
 The blinking mechanism can also be restored to the eye by surgery.
 But once eyesight has been lost as a result of injury to the eye, nothing can be done to reverse the situation.

-According to the latest World Health Organisation statistics, there were 213,899 new cases of leprosy diagnosed globally in 2014 – around one every two minutes.
+According to the latest World Health Organisation statistics, there were 210,758 new cases of leprosy diagnosed globally in 2015 – around one every two minutes.
 More than half of these new diagnoses were in India.
-Due to the reluctance of leprosy patients to seek treatment because of the stigma surrounding the disease, The Leprosy Mission England and Wales regards these figures as understated.
+Due to the reluctance of leprosy patients to seek treatment because of the stigma surrounding the disease, we regard these figures as understated.